MichaelGit202/441_Project/project/Project.md

 ### Codebase Structure:
 - `app.py` – Startup script for the whole game.
 Running this file creates the flask instance, and runs the various setup procedures for the app.
-- `agents` - Json templates for the agents
+- `agent_templates` - Json templates for the agents
 - `util/` –  Game logic that is beyond startup
 	- `util/agents` - contains the Agent superclass, and all of the agent subclasses
 	- `util/rag_documents` - contains the text files used by the program for RAG